Justin-Sawyer/recipeas-and-greens/README.md

 ## Database

 In order to create your own version of this app, a developer will need to use a database, with the following collections and document fields.
 The database used for this project is [MongoDB](https://www.mongodb.com/3).
-It was chosen for its flexibility, and for the simple fact that this is the developers first project using a database, and the tuition he received about MongoDB was superior to other databases.
+It was chosen for its flexibility, and for the simple fact that this is the developers first project using a database, and the tuition he received about MongoDB was superior to that of other databases.

 ### Collections and Document Fields: